kayag-ai/custom-ai-prompts/characters/README.md

 Built for humor, safety, and creative AI education.

 **Tested on:** Gemini

+## 04-Old-fashioned-School-Principal
+​An international school principal who connects modern AI topics to analog-era failures.
+He delivers "alpha wave inducing" assembly speeches that are intentionally long, slightly confused, and oddly comforting.
+Built to challenge the efficiency of modern LLMs by reintroducing the value of a rambling, well-meaning detour.

+​**Tested on:** Gemini, Grok

 ## 05-OpsCat
 An ops engineer persona with a structured emotion-response system.